A large shark specimen is captured on the beach of Baracoa

 Both species are listed in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which regulates their trade.

-But the scene does not surprise those who are familiar with the reality of Baracoa.
-The province of Guantánamo reports that 78.7% of households are in a state of hunger, according to the Food Monitor Program (FMP), one of the highest rates in the country.
+But the scene does not surprise those who know the reality of Baracoa.
+The province of Guantánamo reports a 78.7% of households in a state of hunger, according to the Food Monitor Program (FMP), one of the highest rates in the country.

-Nationally, a survey revealed that one in three Cuban households experienced hunger in 2025, and in April 2026, the FMP estimated that 96.91% of the population lacked adequate access to food.
+Nationwide, a survey revealed that one in three Cuban households experienced hunger in 2025, and in April 2026, the FMP estimated that 96.91% of the population did not have adequate access to food.

-In that context of desperation, Cubans have turned to consuming unconventional wildlife.
-Hunting insectivorous birds, iguanas, jutías, and snakes has become a survival strategy in recent years, and even pitirres were being sold for 400 pesos in some informal markets.
+In this context of desperation, Cubans have turned to consuming unconventional wildlife.
+The hunting of insectivorous birds, iguanas, jutías, and snakes has become a survival strategy in recent years, and even pitirres were sold for 400 pesos in some informal markets.

-It is not the first time a large shark has been captured on the Baracoa coast: in April 2022, fishermen caught another specimen.
+It is not the first time a large shark has been caught off the coast of Baracoa: in April 2022, fishermen captured another specimen.

-"In Cuba, not even predators are safe from being eaten by Cubans; they get their hands on everything," summarized a commentator.
+"In Cuba, even the predators aren't safe from being eaten by the Cubans; they take a hand at everything," summarized a commentator.

-Another put it more bluntly: "That shark didn't take his pills, and look where it ended up, kid; there, hunger rises before the sun."
+Another put it more bluntly: "That shark didn't take the pills and look where it ended up, kid, there hunger rises before the sun."

 Filed under: